RedHatRanger/Git101/labs/02_git_branches.md

 EOF

 # Uh oh...Max calls and interrupts the development...we need to stage and commit the incomplete story to the master branch:
 git add frogs-and-ox.txt
 git commit -m "Add incomplete frogs-and-ox story"

+# Now, let's switch to the master branch:
+git checkout master